-Research and Theory: Our services are grounded in an asset-based model of programming that integrates important cutting-edge psychological research and theory with compassion.
-In the communities we serve, we are a major force in defining and implementing the best practices for services for girls and their families.
+Research and Theory: Our services are grounded in an asset-based model of programming that integrates important cutting-edge research and theory with compassion.
+In the communities we serve, we are a major force in defining and implementing the best practices for services for girls, gender-expansive individuals, young adults, and families.

-Inspiration: We draw inspiration from social movements, past and present, that have sought to make a difference in the lives of girls and women.
-As part of the “new girls’ movement,” we are indebted to those who have come before us, those who have worked tirelessly for women’s suffrage, women’s education, civil rights, and women’s health.
-We carry a profound appreciation of this history into our 21st century work with girls.
+Inspiration: We draw inspiration from social and racial justice movements, past and present that have sought to make a difference.
+We are indebted to those who have come before us, those who have worked tirelessly for women’s suffrage, women’s education, civil rights, gender and racial equality, and health care.
+We carry a profound appreciation of this history into our 21st century work with our community.